Darlenne-M/su25-Group5/README.md

 ## 1. Introduction

 ### 1.1 Document Purpose
 The purpose of this Software Requirements Document (SRD) is to describe the client-view and developer-view requirements for the Trotter application.
+This document outlines the functional and non-functional requirements, system constraints, interface descriptions, and other key technical details necessary for the design, development, and deployment of the application.

 ### 1.2 Product Scope
 The purpose of the Trotter system is to make it easy for pet owners to find trusted care and services for their furry companions, while also providing a platform for service providers to easily list and manage their services.
 The system is based on a relational database with its pet-related service management and booking functions.
 We will have a database server supporting providers of different pet-related services.

 ### 1.3 Definitions, Acronyms and Abbreviations |
 | Reference         | Definition                          |